Paul Wilkinson (footballer): Coaching career

 After retiring from playing he moved into coaching by taking over as the youth team manager at Leeds United before moving on to become reserve team manager at Grimsby Town and then Cardiff City in October 2003, where he was brought in by manager Lennie Lawrence.
 In 2012 he moved onto Sheffield Wednesday.
 He took a position as a coach at the Norwich City academy in October 2014.
 In 2016 he was appointed assistant manager at Northampton Town under Robert Page.

 In April 2017 Wilkinson was appointed assistant manager at Grimsby alongside incoming manager Russell Slade.
 After Slade was sacked in February 2018, Wilkinson was appointed caretaker manager.
 Wilkinson lost all three of his games in charge of Grimsby and reverted to his role as assistant manager following the appointment of Michael Jolley as Slade's replacement.
 On 11 May 2018, it was confirmed that Wilkinson had left Grimsby Town.

 On 27 March 2019, he was appointed as the caretaker manager of National League South side Truro City until the end of the season.
 Truro were relegated from the National League South, but Wilkinson stayed on, signing a full-time two-year contract at the White Tigers on 17 June 2019.

 On 2 July 2019, he was appointed as the permanent manager of EFL League One side Bury.
 Bury's first six matches of the 2019–20 campaign were suspended after the English Football League concluded that the club had not provided sufficient proof of the necessary finances.
-On 27 August 2019 Bury were expelled from the Football League after a takeover bid for the club collapsed.
+On 27 August 2019, Bury were expelled from the Football League after a takeover bid for the club collapsed; Wilkinson, therefore, did not get to manage the club in a competitive fixture and was only able to lead the team in pre-season friendlies.